 definition

-A tendency to be in a certain type of mood; a habitual way of thinking, behaving or reacting.
+A general tendency or orientation towards a certain type of mood, a volatile state; a habitual way of thinking, behaving or reacting.

 definition